DianaSantavec/trako/README.md

 * `get_data` - gets data for the tasks from the board

 ## Update
+* save board ID in a data structure
 * read all lists names only once